sfc-gh-kchilds/Getting_Started_Geospatial/lab_instructions/Part2.md

 Now you will create an external stage using S3 with test data:

+> In case these files go missing or this S3 is no longer valid the data files can be found in the [/data](/data/) directory

 ```sql
 CREATE OR REPLACE STAGE aa_stage URL ='s3://sfquickstarts/hol_geo_spatial_ml_using_snowflake_cortex/';
 ```